 Thanks to the efforts of the EU and its member states, in support of effective leadership in many developing countries, we are at a turning point in this struggle.
 There is a very real opportunity that extreme poverty –people living on barely £1 a day – can be eliminated in by 2030.
 But that will require exceptional drive from within Africa in particular, supported by smart finance and policies from European and other partners.
 It starts with this new European Parliament, and each and every MEP.

 If the next political generation to arrive in Brussels steps up its effort to ensure justice for the world’s poorest, there is a real chance that within a decade and a half no one will have to struggle each day on less than the price of a bus ticket.
 If Europe continues to invest in agriculture (the largest employer in sub-Saharan Africa), maintains financial support for life-saving vaccines (which bring an economic benefit many times the price of one shot) and makes determined efforts to tackle corruption and unscrupulous business through ‘Phantom Firms’ (which have cost developing countries more than $6 trillion since the millennium), then the developing world may actually be able to lift itself out of extreme poverty.

 If MEPs are committed to this, then they must sign the ONE vote 2014 pledge.
-Find out which MEP candidates have already signed.

 *750 MEPs and 1 president will sit in the EU parliament this time around – a reduction from last time.